teltip/harmony_remote/README.md

 ## WHAT

-This is a webapp to control your Harmony hub.
+A webapp to control your Harmony hub from your phone, tablet and PC.

 ## WHY

 Because I wanted to have my own custom design for remotes (buttons, icons, orders, sequences, activities, etc....) which I can not do in the native Logitech Harmony hub app.
+Moreover I have now a unified interface to control the Hubs from my PC.

 ## Description